CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 # Spin up a server using pre-installed AMET AMI

+<br>Note, the AMI is currently private, and only available upon request.
+Please send an email if you would like to be a beta-tester.</br>

  * Select AMI named AMETv1.6_web  that contains the AMETv1.6 installation with all data for MET and AQ loaded into database
  * Select Launch instance from AMI
  * Select Instance Type t3.xlarge (4vcpu and 16 GB memory) or t3.large (2 vcpu 8 GB memory)